michaelfolkson/bitcoinops.github.io/_posts/en/newsletters/2018-10-30-newsletter.md

-This week's newsletter suggests an update for C-Lightning users, describes a discussion about BIP69 deterministic input/output ordering on the mailing list, notes public overt ASICBoost support is available for miners using Antminer S9, provides links to information about Square's open sourced Subzero HSM-based multisig cold storage solution and summarizes the recent Lightning Network Residency and Hackday in New York City.
+This week's newsletter suggests an update for C-Lightning users, describes a discussion about BIP69 deterministic input/output ordering on the mailing list, notes public overt ASICBoost support is available for miners using Antminer S9, and provides links to resources about both Square's open sourced Subzero HSM-based multisig cold storage solution and the recent Lightning Network Residency and Hackday in New York City.
 Also included are selected recent Q&A from Bitcoin StackExchange and descriptions of notable code changes in popular Bitcoin infrastructure projects.